-One of the most invidious aspects of physician depression is the reluctance of physicians to seek help because of a very real perception that to do so might place them at risk for intrusive examinations and actions by their medical licensing authority, ostensibly to determine "fitness for practice" and thereby protect the public.
+One of the most invidious aspects of physician depression is the reluctance of physicians to seek help because of a very real perception that to do so might place them at risk for intrusive examinations and actions by their medical licensing authority, ostensibly to determine "fitness for duty" and thereby "protect the public safety".

 Here are reports from the literature about this phenomenon, and a small survey I conducted of emergency physicians which illustrates how pervasive the belief that: to seek help will greatly compound the problem, rather than helping to deal with it.
 A 2016 survey of women physicians by KT Gold affirms the same.

 A survey published 6/2017 by Gold (Do US Medical Licensing Applications treat Mental and Physical Illnesses Equivalently? affirms that they do NOT.
 A survey by Dyrbe et al published 10/17 (Medical Licensure Questions and Physician Reluctance to Seek Care for Mental Health Conditions) confirms that not only are mental health related questions on medical licensure applications often not in compliance with the ADA, but that where they ARE in compliance, there is evidence of more mental health care seeking by physicians.
 This article revealed that the Federation of State Medical Boards (FSMB) actually has a 2006 policy regarding ADA compliance and licensure questions.
 That policy statement is not apparent anywhere on the FSMB site, but it is here.

 Because they are so closely entwined, there is MUCH more on this site about the complex relationship between MLBs and their Physician Health Programs (PHPs) in the page entitled PHPs and MLBs.